-The temperature coefficient of thermistor is used when calculating the tolerance of a thermistor in terms of temperature.
-This unit is measured in terms of the percent per degrees celsius (%/°C).
+The temperature coefficient of a thermistor is used when calculating the tolerance of a thermistor in terms of temperature.
+This unit is measured in terms of the percent per degrees Celsius (%/°C).

 (EX): Suppose a customer orders a 10,000 W thermistor with an accuracy of ± 0.5°C.

 (Q) How would we translate this in terms of resistance tolerance at different temperatures?

 (A) The specified part number would be NT03 10391, with a beta of 3950 K. The tolerance at 25°C (298.15 K) would be: